sunriseweb13/symfony-gulp-builder-exemple/README.md

 While you are working, it monitors your changes and maintains your output files.
 Run `gulp` or `gulp --serve` (if you want additionnaly lauching BrowserSync) to use the dev environnement.

 - In the **prod** environment, JS and CSS files are additionally concatenated and minified.
 If the compressing options is set to true, images are optimized.
-The JS and CSS files are served from a different location (the `web/dist` folder) so any relative paths inside your CSS files will break.
+The JS and CSS files are served from a different location (`web/css` and `web/js` folders) so any relative paths inside your CSS files will break.
 Don't worry!
 To fix this, The task parses your CSS files and corrects the paths internally to reflect the new location.
 Run `gulp --prod` or `gulp --prod --serve` to use the prod environnement.

 ## Directory structure